dev-rashedin/servest/CONTRIBUTION.md

 This repository contains three packages:

 1. **create-servest** – CLI for generating backend starter projects with templates.

    - Supports Express, Django, and future variants like Laravel and Go.
    - Example: `npm create servest@latest -- --template express-mvc-ts`

-2. **web-frontend** – Frontend for project templates, inspired by vite.dev.
+2. **servest-frontend** – Frontend for project templates, inspired by vite.dev.

 3. **servest** – Package to add backend utilities in one line, similar to Shadcn.
    - Example: `npx add servest@latest eslint-prettier`